-Minutes of the meeting held at the Pilbara Ports Karratha Office Board Room Wednesday 5 March 2025
+Minutes of the meeting held at the Pilbara Ports Karratha Office Board Room Wednesday, 5 March 2025

 ITEM 1 WELCOME AND INTRODUCTION OF MEMBERS

 The Chair welcomed all present and declared the meeting open at 16:15.
 The chair then commenced the meeting with an introduction of all members in attendance.